 Buildings in developed countries consume more than 40 per cent of the country’s energy.
-Since building in India are less energy intensive, it is estimated that they consume approximately 30 per cent of the nation’s energy.
-Alarming scenario is that in the next thirty years, we will have to add 3 more India to provide “Housing for All”, and to cater for the needs of the fast growing population.
-This will lead to serious shortfall in meeting energy demands for the future, unless corrective measures are immediately taken.
-The good news is that by providing energy efficient green construction, and by harnessing our abundant solar energy, our proposed development need not be threatened.
+Since buildings in India are less energy intensive, it is estimated that they consume approximately 30 per cent of the nation’s energy.
+The alarming scenario is that in the next thirty years, we will have to add 3 more in India to provide “Housing for All”, and to cater for the needs of the fast-growing population.
+This will lead to a serious shortfall in meeting energy demands for the future unless corrective measures are immediately taken.
+The good news is that by providing energy-efficient green construction, and by harnessing our abundant solar energy, our proposed development need not be threatened.

 building units in cities has thus become the focal point for mitigation.
 And fenestration plays a critical role in energy conservation by buildings.

-India has made comprehensive commitment to combat climate change at the just-concluded COP21 in Paris.
-The deal aims at reducing the global warming which has already started melting ice sheets at the poles, resulting into rise of sea levels, threatening the lives of animals and plants, which have been living in peace for centuries on our Mother Earth.
-The Conclave envisaged to hold the increase in the global average temperature to well below 2°C above the pre-industrial levels, while making all efforts to limit the temperature increase to 1.5°C, to minimize the impact of the impending doom.
+India has made a comprehensive commitment to combat climate change at the just-concluded COP21 in Paris.
+The deal aims at reducing global warming which has already started melting ice sheets at the poles, resulting in the rise of sea levels, and threatening the lives of animals and plants, which have been living in peace for centuries on Mother Earth.
+The Conclave envisaged to hold the increase in the global average temperature to well below 2°C above the pre-industrial levels while making all efforts to limit the temperature increase to 1.5°C, to minimize the impact of the impending doom.

 ||The Sensory Organ